Skip to main content

 Configure PicoClaw settings

-For PicoClaw, use the configuration files created by onboarding as the authority.
-Keep provider keys and channel credentials in the security/configuration files expected by the current release, not in a generic repository .env file unless your selected path explicitly documents that.
+Use the configuration files created by onboarding as the authority.
+Keep provider keys and channel credentials in the security/configuration files expected by the current release.

-# If you installed the binary locally, use ./picoclaw instead of picoclawpicoclaw onboardnano ~/.picoclaw/config.jsonpicoclaw status
+# If you installed PicoClaw into PATH, use picoclaw instead of ./picoclaw

 Start PicoClaw

 Start with the command path you verified during onboarding.
-For a simple CLI test, run a one-shot message or interactive session.
-For a messaging gateway, keep access local while testing; only bind or proxy it for remote access after reviewing the current host/public-access setting, channel authentication, and firewall rules.
+Keep gateway or Web UI access local while testing, then expose only after reviewing authentication and firewall rules.

 Run, secure, and maintain